six-two/mkdocs-placeholder-plugin/docs/tests/auto-tables-wide.md

 ## Generated with JavaScript

-If you have more columns than by default, then the contents will likely be off screen.
+If you have more columns than by default, then the contents will likely be off-screen.

 <div class="auto-input-table" data-columns="name,input,value,description"></div>